pgruetter/sdl-docs/docs/getting-started/delta-lake-format.md

 Remember from part 1 that we either need to define a schema for our downloaded files or we need to execute the download steps separately on the first run.
 The first command only executes the download steps, the second command executes everything but the download steps (regex with negative lookahead).
+See [Common Problems](common-problems) for more Info.
 :::

+Getting an error like `io.smartdatalake.util.webservice.WebserviceException: Read timed out`?
+Check the list of [Common Problems](common-problems) for a workaround.

 ## Reading Delta Lake Format with Spark